Case Study · AutoScout24 · Search & Discovery

 What changed in the baseline

-The high-value changes were structural: clearer filter hierarchy, stronger entry points to high-value choices, and interaction patterns the team could actually validate and roll out without hiding the complexity buyers actually needed.
+The high-value changes were structural: clearer filter hierarchy, stronger entry points to high-value choices, and interaction patterns the team could actually validate and roll out without hiding the inventory complexity buyers needed to express.

 Important workstream